When then universe gives you a sign, you listen, right?

 - Raw Honey

 Step Eight: Superfood Topping

 So that is it!
-Just throw the ingredients into a high speed blender and get smoothie making!
-I personally use and SWEAR by my Vitamix.
-It is worth every single penny, and no matter what other blenders I try it just does not seem to live up to what the Vitamix can do.
+Just throw the ingredients into a high speed blender and get to smoothie making!
+I personally use and SWEAR by my Vitamix high-speed blender.
+It is worth every single penny.
+No matter what other blenders I try it just does not seem to live up to what the Vitamix can do.
 Plus you can make soups, purees, nut butters, puddings and tons of other raw treats with it.
 So versatile!